 NATIONAL SPICY GUACAMOLE DAY

-National Spicy Guacamole Day is observed annually on November 14.
-Call your friends, get the chips ready and celebrate with a bowl of spicy guacamole dip.
+National Spicy Guacamole Day brings together some fresh flavors on November 14th.
+Call your friends, get the chips ready, and celebrate with a bowl of spicy guacamole dip.

-Originating with the Aztecs in Mexico, guacamole is an avocado-based sauce which has become popular in American cuisine as a dip, condiment and salad ingredient.
+Originating with the Aztecs in Mexico, guacamole is an avocado-based sauce.
+It’s become popular in American cuisine as a dip, condiment, and salad ingredient.

-Guacamole has become Super Bowl Sunday and Cinco de Mayo celebrations staples and has pushed avocado sales to 30 million pounds on those two days each year.
+Super Bowl Sunday and Cinco de Mayo celebrations feature guacamole as a staple snack.
+As a result, avocado sales have soared to 30 million pounds on those two days each year.

-A simple Avocado carries a healthy punch of unsaturated fat (the good one), as well as substantial amounts of Vitamins C and E. Good things come in small packages, though.
+A simple avocado carries a healthy punch of unsaturated fat (the good one).
+Additionally, a single avocado includes substantial amounts of Vitamins C and E. Good things come in small packages, though.
 There are nearly 400 calories in 1 cup of guacamole.